My Kind Of Races

 I'm a self proclaimed trail nut.
 Road races are all well and good, but I prefer the variety that trails provide.
 You know what to expect with asphalt and concrete.
 The same trail can very from day to day.
 The terrain, weather, and trail conditions make things interesting.
 You may even get stung by a bee!

-In my race reports, I delve into several key aspects that I know readers find engaging:
+In my race reports, I delve into several key aspects:

 Kentucky Cryptid Series - Wolfman 7 Miler - 8/10/2025